jihunhwang/jihunhwang.github.io/_posts/2024-02-01-New_Year_CTF_2024_writeup.md

 # b'grodno{This_1s_n0t_a_f@k3_fl@g}'
 {% endhighlight %}

-<p>I don't know if this was intended, but I like how they anticipated that there can be more than one solution (possible $m$) and marked the real solution as "not a fake flag."</p>
+<p>I don't know if this was intended, but I like how they anticipated that there could be more than one solution (possible $m$) and marked the real solution as "not a fake flag."</p>
 </font>

 <font size="4">